 Over the past year, the Washington SBDC network provided one-to-one assistance to more than 4,000 small business owners who were struggling to respond to COVID-related business restrictions and closures.
 Those SBDC clients credited their advisors with helping them obtain more than $62 million in COVID-related SBA assistance.
 In addition to providing no-cost, confidential, customized advising, SBDC business advisors also presented webinars and online training sessions that were attended by more than 18,400 participants.

 “I thank WEDA for recognizing the work SBDC business advisors have done over the past year and are continuing to do, and I thank the WEDA membership for being partners with us in this effort,” said Duane Fladland, state director of the Washington SBDC.
 “This pandemic has reinforced what we have always known—small business development is critical to the success of our communities and the small business ecosystem is stronger when we work together.”

-The SBDC advising staff provide management advising in a variety of areas including accounting, financing and loan packaging, capital acquisition, business planning, marketing, human resources, economic development, strategic planning, and financial analysis in various stages of the business life cycle: pre-venture or early stage, startup, expansion, growth and exit.
+The SBDC advising staff provides management advising in a variety of areas including accounting, financing and loan packaging, capital acquisition, business planning, marketing, human resources, economic development, strategic planning, and financial analysis in various stages of the business life cycle: pre-venture or early stage, startup, expansion, growth, and exit.

-The Washington SBDC receives funding support from the SBA, from WSU and from more than two dozen other funding partners at the city, county or regional level, including institutions of higher education, economic development agencies, ports, and civic and business organizations.
+The Washington SBDC receives funding support from the SBA, WSU, and more than two dozen other funding partners at the city, county, or regional level, including institutions of higher education, economic development agencies, ports, and civic and business organizations.

 For more about the Washington SBDC, go to wsbdc.org or call 833-492-7232.